siglun/term-paper-autumn-2024/david-lewis-elusive-knowledge/01_fallibilism-and-scepticism.md

-# Between the rock of fallibilism and the whirlpool of scepticism
+# Notes on David Lewis' "Elusive knowledge"

-##  Notes on David Lewis' "Elusive knowledge"
+## We know a lot

-We know a lot.
 For instance:

 1. That here's one hand, and here's another
 1. Charles is the current king of the United Kingdom